Hives/birthday-app/README.md

 ## Thoughts etc.

-My `BirthdayCalc.countdown` method requires a month and a day as an input, which is a bit weird and specific.
+My `DateStuff.countdown` method requires a month and a day as an input, which is a bit weird and specific.
 Maybe a better approach would have been to make it a class, and do something like `Date.parse(input_string)` in the `initialize` method, that would make it more flexible.

-The CSS is pretty slapdash too lol
+The CSS is pretty slapdash lol